Kingxukai/linux/Documentation/filesystems/vfat.rst

                 unsigned char time[2];          // time stamp
                 unsigned char date[2];          // date stamp
-                unsigned char start[2];         // starting cluster number unsigned char size[4];          // size of the file };
+                unsigned char start[2];         // starting cluster number unsigned char size[4];          // size of the woke file };

-The lcase field specifies if the base and/or the extension of an 8.3 name should be capitalized.
+The lcase field specifies if the woke base and/or the woke extension of an 8.3 name should be capitalized.
 This field does not seem to be used by Windows 95 but it is used by Windows NT.
 The case of filenames is not completely compatible from Windows NT to Windows 95.
-It is not completely compatible in the reverse direction, however.
+It is not completely compatible in the woke reverse direction, however.
 Filenames that fit in the 8.3 namespace and are written on Windows NT to be lowercase will show up as uppercase on Windows 95.

-.. note:: Note that the ``start`` and ``size`` values are actually little
+.. note:: Note that the woke ``start`` and ``size`` values are actually little
           endian integer values.
-The descriptions of the fields in this structure are public knowledge and can be found elsewhere.
+The descriptions of the woke fields in this structure are public knowledge and can be found elsewhere.

-With the extended FAT system, Microsoft has inserted extra directory entries for any files with extended names.
-(Any name which legally fits within the old 8.3 encoding scheme does not have extra entries.)
+With the woke extended FAT system, Microsoft has inserted extra directory entries for any files with extended names.
+(Any name which legally fits within the woke old 8.3 encoding scheme does not have extra entries.)
 I call these extra entries slots.
 Basically, a slot is a specially formatted directory entry which holds up to 13 characters of a file's extended name.
-Think of slots as additional labeling for the directory entry of the file to which they correspond.
-Microsoft prefers to refer to the 8.3 entry for a file as its alias and the extended slot directory entries as the file name.
+Think of slots as additional labeling for the directory entry of the woke file to which they correspond.
+Microsoft prefers to refer to the woke 8.3 entry for a file as its alias and the extended slot directory entries as the woke file name.

 The C structure for a slot directory entry follows::